ajroach42/ajroach42.github.io/_posts/2020-01-01-public-domain-day-2020.md

 ## What else?

 Lots of other interesting works entered the Public Domain in the US this year, and I'm looking forward to exploring them with you.
-I'm going to try to make PD Day a monthly exercize all year.
+I'm going to try to make PD Day a monthly exercise all year.